RVel37/SBGS1-pipeline/Database_for_main/README.md

 python Data_insertion.py

 	3. Add new run folders to the cromwell-outputs directory.
-Each folder should follow this structure:

-runnumber_1234/
-├── dir_multiqc/
-│   └── multiqc_report.html
-├── post_multiqc_dir/
-│   └── multiqc_report.html
-└── vcf_output/
-    └── sample1.vcf

 	4. Verify the data is inserted into the MySQL database: